CharlotteJames/conda-hpc-snakemake-example/README.md

 Before week 9, you need to:

-1. Create an ssh-key for logging into BluePebble and GitHub
+1. Create an SSH key for logging into BluePebble and GitHub
-2. Add the ssk-key to the ssh-agent on your computer
+2. Add the SSH key to the SSH agent on your computer
-3. Upload your public ssh-key to GitHub
+3. Upload your public SSH key to GitHub
 4. Edit the `~/.ssh/config` file on your computer so that you use SSH to login to BluePebble
 5. Fork this repository, and clone the fork to your `$WORK` partition on BluePebble using git
 6. Run the `installConda.sh` script in the `/code/setup/` directory to install conda on BluePebble